Skip to main content

 Arkansas uses modified comparative negligence and follows the 50% rule.
 When bringing a claim for physical injuries, injuries to property, or wrongful death, Arkansas determines liability by comparing the fault of the injured party and the party who caused the harm.

-If the injured party was more than 50% or more at fault, then they are barred from recovery.
-But if the injured party was less than 50% at fault, then the court may award damages in proportion to their degree of fault.
+If the injured party is more than 50% or more at fault, they are barred from recovery.
+But if the injured party was less than 50% at fault, the court may award damages in proportion to their fault.

 Arkansas law defines “fault” as any action, conduct, risk assumed, breach of a warranty or legal duty, or omission that caused any of the damages by any party.